 One major area of concern relates to the unclear and seemingly inconsistent basis for study inclusion.
-First, the authors excluded studies without control
+First, the authors excluded studies without control groups or studies that used the contralateral ear as a

 \Corresponding author: Robert Gürkov, Department of Otorhinolaryngology Head and Neck Surgery, Klinikum Bielefeld, Teutoburger Str.
 50, 33604 Bielefeld, Germany.
 E-mail: guerkov@ arcor.de.